Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Omitted Proofs

-\end{corollary} \begin{proof} To show the trajectory-stability of SGD, we will first show that it is argument-stable in the sense of Definition~\ref{def:parameter-stability}, then we will use Lemma~\ref{lemma:euclidean-stability-implies-our-stability} to establish the trajectory stability.
+\begin{proof} To show the trajectory-stability of SGD, we will first show that it is argument-stable in the sense of Definition~\ref{def:parameter-stability}, then we will use Lemma~\ref{lemma:euclidean-stability-implies-our-stability} to establish random set stability.

 To prove the argument stability, we almost exactly follow the steps in \cite[Theorem 3.12]{hardt2016train}.
 Let us consider a neighboring dataset $S' = (z'_1, \dots, z'_n ) \in \zcal^n$ that differs from $S$ by one element, i.e., $z_i = z'_i$ except one element.
 Consider the SGD recursion on $S'$: